 Vintage High Tea | Teavine House

 Not many high tea venues offer the double indulgence of gorgeous house-made treats paired with a picturesque rural setting.
 Teavine House in the Tallebudgera Valley does just that, while keeping close to European traditions.
-This is cucumber ribbon sandwich territory (oh, how we do love thee), plus fresh-from-the-oven scones, prawn mousse vol-au-vents, mini quiches and petite slices; all served on an eclectic mix of old English chinaware that’s been lovingly collected after years of roaming the globe.
+This is cucumber ribbon sandwich territory (oh, how we do love thee), plus fresh-from-the-oven scones, smoked salmon savoury profiteroles, gourmet frittata, mini quiches and petite slices; all served on an eclectic mix of old English chinaware that’s been lovingly collected after years of roaming the globe.
 They also let you BYO bubbles for a small corkage fee and offer gluten-free and vegetarian menus.
 That's a big win in our eyes.

 Where: 268 Tallebudgera Creek Road, Tallebudgera

 Cost: $42 per person

 Now we all know high tea has long been the lady-dominated domain; even though the term was coined in the mid-1700s when an afternoon tea break for the working man was served at high tables.
 So it’s good to see tradition returning to its roots, with the imaginative team at QT Gold Coast offering a second variation of high tea—just for the gents!
 Hint: there’s no actual tea involved.
 Served in Stingray Lounge, Man Tea includes a personal platter including a four-hour Glenmorangie smoked brisket slider, char-grilled dry aged Cape Byron marinated beef skewer, Morton Bay Bug roll, a mini taco with sashimi on a crisp wonton and mini loaded fries with bacon, chicken, spring onions with a delish injectable cheese sauce.
 As far as we know, it’s the only male-specific high tea in all of Australia, so all the more reason to gather the lads for an afternoon of bromance.